UK Corporate Governance Code

 Our Board is made up of:

-We comply with the Code requirement that at least half of our Board, excluding the Chairman, should be Independent Non-executive Directors.
-At present, all six of our Non-Executive Directors are independent.
+We comply with the Code requirement that at least half of our Board, excluding the Chair, should be Independent Non-executive Directors.

-You can read our Board of Directors' profiles here.
+You can read our Board of Directors' profiles.

 Appointment and re-election of directors

-We make appointments to our Board on the recommendation of the Nomination Committee, following a search undertaken by an executive selection agency and a series of interviews.
+We make appointments to our Board on the recommendation of the Nomination and Governance Committee, following a search undertaken by an executive selection agency and a series of interviews.

 If we make an appointment to our Board between Annual General Meetings (AGMs), we will put the new director forward for election by the shareholders at our next AGM.